reznikmm/garlic/README.md

 --------------

-GLADE has been jointly developed by Ada Core Technologies and a research team from the École Nationale Supérieure des Télécommunications (ENST).
+GLADE has been jointly developed by Ada Core Technologies and a research team from the Ã‰cole Nationale SupÃ©rieure des TÃ©lÃ©communications (ENST).
 The ENST team is composed of:
-  Laurent Pautet (pautet@inf.enst.fr),
+- Laurent Pautet (pautet@inf.enst.fr),
-  Samuel Tardieu (sam@inf.enst.fr).
+- Samuel Tardieu (sam@inf.enst.fr).

 Contributions.
 ---------------